OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 The FIM developer works closely with the hardware design of the target board, software development and system validation.

 Understanding how the AFU developer utilizes the FIM is important for FIM development success.
-Please read [OFS AFU Development Guide] for a detailed description of AFU development.
+Please read [OFS AFU Development Guide](https://ofs.github.io/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005/) for a detailed description of AFU development.

 ## 4.1.
 Installation of OFS

 In this section you set up a development machine for compiling the OFS FIM.
 These steps are separate from the setup for a deployment machine where the FPGA acceleration card is installed.
 Typically, FPGA development and deployment work is performed on separate machines, however, both development and deployment can be performed on the same server if desired.
-Please see [OFS Getting Started User Guide] for instructions on installing software for deployment of your FPGA FIM, AFU and software application on a server.
+Please see [OFS Getting Started User Guide](https://ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005/) for instructions on installing software for deployment of your FPGA FIM, AFU and software application on a server.

 Building the OFS FIM requires the development machine to have at least 64 GB of RAM.

 The following is a summary of the steps to set up for FIM development:

-1. Install Quartus Prime Pro 22.3 Linux and setup environment
+1. Install Quartus Prime Pro ${{ env.D5005_QUARTUS_PRIME_PRO_VER }} Linux and setup environment
 2. Clone the github `ofs-d5005` repository
 3. Test installation by building the provided FIM

-Intel Quartus Prime Pro version 22.3 is the currently verified version of Quartus used for building the FIM and AFU images for this release.
+Intel Quartus Prime Pro version ${{ env.D5005_QUARTUS_PRIME_PRO_VER }} is the currently verified version of Quartus used for building the FIM and AFU images for this release.
 Porting to newer versions of Quartus may be performed by developers.
-Download Quartus Prime Pro Linux version 22.3 from [Intel® Quartus® Prime Pro Edition Linux].
+Download Quartus Prime Pro Linux version ${{ env.D5005_QUARTUS_PRIME_PRO_VER }} from [Intel® Quartus® Prime Pro Edition Linux](https://www.intel.com/content/www/us/en/software-kit/746666/intel-quartus-prime-pro-edition-design-software-version-22-3-for-linux.html).

 After running the Quartus Prime Pro installer, set the PATH environment variable to make utilities `quartus`, `jtagconfig`, and `quartus_pgm` discoverable.
 Edit your bashrc file `~/.bashrc` to add the following line: